millerm30/millerm30/README.md

 - 👋 Hi, I’m @millerm30
 - 👀 I’m interested in software development.
-- 🌱 I’m currently learning html, css, javascript
+- 🌱 I’m currently learning html, css, javascript, github
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...